tresorit/ZeroKit-Realm-encrypted-tasks/ios/README.md

 * Xcode 8.1+

 ## Step 1: Download app
-**Download the sample app** from https://github.com/tresorit/ZeroKit-Realm-encrypted-tasks/tree/master/ios to your Mac
+**Download the sample app** by cloning this repository or downloading as a [zip file](https://github.com/tresorit/ZeroKit-Realm-encrypted-tasks/archive/master.zip).

-Open it up in Xcode
+Open up `ios/RealmTasks.xcworkspace` in Xcode.

 ## Step 2: Connect app to ZeroKit and Realm
 Open up your ZeroKit management portal at https://manage.tresorit.io; you'll need the following values for your app config: